-- When I look at my Guided Reading Notes and F&P data, is comprehension, accuracy, or fluency holding this scholar back? - Comprehension - Fiction - Are scholars holding onto meaning across a text? - Can they identify the main problem the character faces? - Can they make accurate inferences about the character's traits and/or feelings? - When applicable, can they identify the lesson the character or the reader learns? - Nonfiction - Can my scholars articulate the main idea of a section or paragraph, or do they tend to focus on simply recalling details? - Do they use the title and text features, including headings, to help them comprehend? - Accuracy - Do scholars pay attention to word endings? - Do they self-correct? - Do scholars cross-check that what they read makes sense, sounds right, and looks right? - Fluency - Do they pause appropriately for punctuation? - Do they read with expression? - Do their reading logs show that they are reading independently at an appropriate rate?
+- When I look at my Guided Reading Notes and F&P data, is comprehension, accuracy, or fluency holding this scholar back? - Comprehension - Fiction - Are scholars holding onto meaning across chapters? - Can they identify the main problem the character faces? - Can they make accurate inferences about the character's traits and/or feelings? - When applicable, can they identify the lesson the character or the reader learns? - Nonfiction - Can my scholars articulate the main idea of a section or paragraph, or do they tend to focus on simply recalling details? - Do they use text features, including headings, to help them comprehend? - Accuracy - Are scholars paying attention to word endings? - Do they self-correct? - Do scholars cross-check that what they read looks right, sounds right, and makes sense? - Fluency - Do they pause appropriately for punctuation? - Do they read with expression? - Do their reading logs show that they are reading independently at an appropriate rate?